Avadhoot05/MazeSolver/README.md

 You can watch the working of the project here: https://youtu.be/uAqHXnGlNuc

+You can try new mazes from here https://keesiemeijer.github.io/maze-generator/#generate (Just download the mazes and replace image path in Finalmaze.py)

 # MazeSolver
 Maze Solver using A* algorithm
 code: FinalMaze.py create_maze